AdobeDocs/workfront.en/help/workfront-fusion/mapping/item-data-types.md

   </tr>
   <tr>
    <td role="rowheader"> <p>Buffer (binary data)</p> </td>
    <td> <p>File content is usually sent as Buffer type content (image content, video file, and others).
-In some cases, text data is included in this type (for example, a text file). <span>Workfront Fusion</span> is able to automatically convert text data in binary code to text and text to text data in binary code.
+In some cases, text data is included in this type (for example, a text file).
+Workfront Fusion is able to automatically convert text data in binary code to text and text to text data in binary code.
 For more information, see <a href="../../workfront-fusion/mapping/about-mapping-files.md" class="MCXref xref">About mapping files</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader"> <p>Collection</p> </td>